 - Vector the Crocodile - The tallest character of the group, Vector can perform a dash attack (by pressing the Jump button in mid-air) and can climb up walls (like Knuckles, only it's required to hold down the Jump button).

-- Heavy - Although Heavy is invincible to all attacks (and can destroy enemies by colliding with them), he has low jumping ability and is extremely hard to pull around by other players.
+- Heavy - Cannot be playable as the main character.
+Although Heavy is invincible to all attacks (and can destroy enemies by colliding with them), he has low jumping ability and is extremely hard to pull around by other players.

-- Bomb - Although lightweight, Bomb explodes (and then regenerates) when it collides with an enemy, causing damage to all nearby objects (both enemies and the other player).
+- Bomb - Cannot be playable as the main character.
+Although lightweight, Bomb explodes (and then regenerates) when it collides with an enemy, causing damage to all nearby objects (both enemies and the other player).

 Similar to how characters can be chosen using the 'Combi-Catcher' between stages, the stages themselves are also chosen at random using a similar device.
 There are up to five 'acts' and each are chosen randomly, rather than completed in turn, with a boss at the end of each stage.
 When a stage is complete, it cannot be selected anymore.
 The stages are:

 A lush green area of the island within a greenhouse that holds beautiful plants and deadly badniks.